The Celtic tree of life and its symbol is featured in nearly all forms of history and religion.

-- It represents life and how as we move through life our knowledge, experience and wisdom grows just as the tree does, becoming stronger every day.
+- It represents life and how as we move through life, our knowledge, experience, and wisdom grow just as the tree does, becoming stronger every day.
 The tree of life symbolises the forces of nature are coming together in perfect harmony to maintain balance in the universe.

 - It is known that when a new settlement was formed in Ireland, a tree was planted in the middle of the plantation known as Crann Bethadh(basically meaning Tree of Life)

 - Trees were an important part of Celtic culture.
 The Celts believed that trees were the ancestors of human beings.

 - It was believed in Celtic mythology that the Celtic tree of life possessed special powers.

 - People used to hold assemblies beneath it, and it also provided shelter and food and acted as a home for wildlife.
 Without trees, life would have been extraordinarily difficult.

 What type of tree is the Celtic tree of life?

 - Countless Irish legends revolve around trees.
 One could fall asleep next to a particular tree and awake in the fairy realm.

 - This is why the tree of life symbol itself relates qualities to it, such as wisdom, strength & longevity.

 - The Celts believed that their enemies would be rendered powerless if their sacred tree was cut down.